thewca/wca-regulations/wca-regulations.md

 - 3a) Competitors must provide their own puzzles for the competition.
     - 3a1) Competitors must be ready to submit their puzzles when they are called (see [Regulation 2u](regulations:regulation:2u)).
     - 3a2) Puzzles must be fully operational, such that normal scrambling is possible.
-    - 3a3) Polyhedral puzzles must use a colour scheme with one unique colour per face in the solved state.
+    - 3a3) Polyhedral puzzles must use a color scheme with one unique color per face in the solved state.
 Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.
-- 3d) Puzzles must have coloured parts, which define the colour scheme of the puzzle and must be one and only one of the following: coloured stickers, coloured tiles, coloured plastic, or painted/printed colours.
-All coloured parts of a puzzle must be made of a similar material.
+- 3d) Puzzles must have colored parts, which define the color scheme of the puzzle and must be one and only one of the following: colored stickers, colored tiles, colored plastic, or painted/printed colors.
+All colored parts of a puzzle must be made of a similar material.
     - 3d1) For competitors with a medically documented visual disability, the following exceptions apply:
         - 3d1a) Blind competitors may use textured puzzles with different textures on different faces.
-Each face should have a distinct colour, to aid in scrambling and judging.
+Each face should have a distinct color, to aid in scrambling and judging.
-        - 3d1b) Colour blind competitors who cannot distinguish between the necessary number of colours may use coloured parts with patterns, if it has been explicitly approved according to [Regulation 2s](regulations:regulation:2s).
+        - 3d1b) Color blind competitors who cannot distinguish between the necessary number of colors may use colored parts with patterns, if it has been explicitly approved according to [Regulation 2s](regulations:regulation:2s).
 Patterns may come from stickers or be drawn.
-    - 3d2) The colours of the coloured parts must be solid, with one uniform colour per face.
-Each colour must be clearly distinct from the other colours.
+    - 3d2) The colors of the colored parts must be solid, with one uniform color per face.
+Each color must be clearly distinct from the other colors.
-    - 3d3) If the coloured parts are tiles or stickers, they must not be thicker than 1.5mm.
+    - 3d3) If the colored parts are tiles or stickers, they must not be thicker than 1.5mm.
 Exception: Megaminx tiles may be slightly thicker than 1.5mm, at the discretion of the WCA Delegate.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
 Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. orientation or identity of pieces), compared to an unmodified version of the same puzzle.
     - 3h1) "Pillowed" puzzles are not permitted.
 Exception: Pillowed 7x7x7 Cubes are permitted.
-    - 3h2) Puzzles whose coloured plastic is visible inside the puzzle (e.g. "stickerless" puzzles) are permitted.
+    - 3h2) Puzzles whose colored plastic is visible inside the puzzle (e.g. "stickerless" puzzles) are permitted.
 This does not include the following puzzles:
         - 3h2a) Puzzles with transparent parts.
 Exception: An overlay sticker (see [Regulation 3l](regulations:regulation:3l)).
     - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
     - 3h4) For Clock, custom "inserts" (the same shape and size as the traditional paper inserts) are permitted, at the discretion of the WCA Delegate.
 The inserts must have a clear indication of 12 o'clock that matches the original inserts.